Propagate Changes

 The Propagate Changes feature in Next Identity allows you to efficiently replicate configuration updates across environments — such as Development, UAT (Stage), and Production — ensuring consistency and reducing the risk of manual errors.
 This structured workflow is essential for managing configuration at scale, promoting safe deployment practices, and maintaining reliable system behavior across your environments.

-In Next Identity, clients are organized into properties, which represent logical groupings aligned to your business.
-Each property and its clients typically exist across multiple environments, such as:
+In Next Identity, clients are organized into applications, which represent the grouping of clients in all environments with the same configuration.
+Each application and its clients exist across multiple environments, such as:

 • Development (lowest environment)